-The global economy: Set to hit the gas, yet wary of roadblocks has been added to your bookmarks.
+The global economy: Set to hit the gas, yet wary of roadblocks has been saved

 Ten years since the recession, we take a look at how the global economy is faring.
 Economic activity seems to be strong, driven by trade growth, easy monetary policies, and positive consumer sentiment.
 However, risks—in the form of high household debt, increasing uncertainties due to geopolitical events, rising protectionist rhetoric, and a move away from a multilateral trading order—could derail the current growth story.